-Are you thinking about buying Real Estate in the DOMINICAN REPUBLIC?
+Are you thinking about buying a Real Estate Property in the DOMINICAN REPUBLIC?

-It’s normal to have many questions about where to start, what are the best strategies, or where to find the best deals when buying real estate in the DOMINICAN REPUBLIC?
+It’s normal to have questions about where to start, what are the best strategies, or where to find the best deals when buying real estate in the DOMINICAN REPUBLIC.

 If you’re looking for real estate advice before you purchase your next property in the DOMINICAN REPUBLIC, this guide will point you in the right direction.
 Here are 9 great questions to ask and get started on the right foot:

 1. CAN A FOREIGNER BUY REAL ESTATE IN THE DOMINICAN REPUBLIC?

 The answer is a resounding YES foreigners can buy any type and any quantity of real estate properties in the DOMINICAN REPUBLIC with NO LIMITATION! see paragraph #3 below.